 Not only do images help the overall SEO of your website, but they also can be optimized themselves.
 With customers demonstrating an increasing preference for visual content, people also look for images on the SERP.
 Understanding image SEO and how to make your images more prominent on image-centric searches can also drive more people to your website to engage with your brand.

 Google has recognized the value that image search and SEO has for site owners and has recently made adjustments to make tracking this SEO easier for brands.
-Here is what you need to know about Google’s updates and how to optimize your images.
+Here is what you need to know about the Google Images updates and how to optimize your images.

 Google’s updates and image SEO

 Google recently announced that they would be updating the referral URL to make it easier for brands to determine how much of their traffic originates from images searches.
 This new URL will be https://images.google.com.